Old State House (Little Rock, Arkansas)

 The Old State House, formerly called the Arkansas State House, is the oldest surviving state capitol building west of the Mississippi River.
+It was the capitol building of Arkansas from 1842 to 1912, when the new Arkansas State Capitol was completed.

 It was the site of the secession convention, as well as the fourth constitutional convention when delegates agreed to ensure voting rights for freedmen and establish public education.

 History

 Construction

 Commissioned by Governor John Pope, the State House was constructed between 1833 and 1842.
 Architect Gideon Shryock, who previously designed the Kentucky State Capitol in Frankfort, chose a Greek Revival style for the building.
 The original design was too expensive for the territory, so Shryock's assistant George Weigart changed the plans and oversaw construction.
 The Arkansas General Assembly moved into the building while construction was ongoing.
 On December 4, 1837, in the first session of the General Assembly, Speaker John Wilson killed Representative Joseph J. Anthony in a knife fight on the floor of the state House of Representatives.